INTEROPen/careconnect-base-stu3/input/pagecontent/index.md

 general in nature and seeks to provide a ‘how-to’ guide when representing concepts, it includes core base profiles that can be further constrained for a particular usage.

-FHIR<sup>&reg;&copy;</sup> connectathon events are key to the verification of the guide as being suitable for implementation.
-This implementation guide will be used as the basis for UK connectathon events.

 ## Collaboration
 This guide is the product of collaborative work undertaken with participants from: